The OnePlus 11 is a great $699 Android phone with frustrating compromises | CNN Underscored

 OnePlus’ software is just bad

-OnePlus used to be one of the best companies to look to if you wanted a clean, simple, and speedy Android experience.
+OnePlus used to be one of the best companies if you wanted a clean, simple and speedy Android experience.
 Recently, the company has strayed away from that idea and divulged into a much more clunky, cumbersome Android experience after its software merged with sister company Oppo.

 OxygenOS, as it’s known, is now a lot more bloated and less enjoyable.
 The latest version of the system, OxygenOS 13 based on Android 13, is the heaviest version yet.
-With the company’s new nature and cloud-like aesthetics, the system is bogged down with unnecessary effects, animations, and redundant apps (e.g. an extra clock, calendar, photo gallery, and more that coincide with Google’s apps).
+With the company’s new nature and cloud-like aesthetics, the system is bogged down with unnecessary effects, animations and redundant apps (an extra clock, calendar, photo gallery and more that coincide with Google’s apps).
 The result is an experience that feels like the polar opposite of OnePlus’ mantra of “fast and smooth.”

 There’s no wireless charging